MicrosoftDocs/azure-dev-docs/articles/java/ee/how-to-deploy-java-liberty-jcache.md

 ## Prerequisites

 * An Azure subscription. [!INCLUDE [quickstarts-free-trial-note](../../includes/quickstarts-free-trial-note.md)]
-* Prepare a local machine with Unix-like operating system installed (for example, Ubuntu, macOS, Windows Subsystem for Linux).
+* Prepare a local machine with Unix-like operating system installed - for example, Ubuntu, macOS, or Windows Subsystem for Linux.
 * [Install the Azure CLI](/cli/azure/install-azure-cli) to run Azure CLI commands.
   * Sign in with Azure CLI by using the [az login](/cli/azure/reference-index#az-login) command.
 To finish the authentication process, follow the steps displayed in your terminal.
 See [Sign into Azure with Azure CLI](/cli/azure/authenticate-azure-cli#sign-into-azure-with-azure-cli) for other sign-in options.
   * When you're prompted, install the Azure CLI extension on first use.
 For more information about extensions, see [Use and manage extensions with the Azure CLI](/cli/azure/azure-cli-extensions-overview).